abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 things that is consistent: if somebody stays with it, change takes place.
 People really do grow and change.

-10\.
-It has been so helpful to hear stories from your own experience.
+Q: It has been so helpful to hear stories from your own experience.
 Could you talk about some of the more challenging moments in your practice and how you worked with them?

-I’ve shared a few things, especially in terms of conflicts with others.
+A: I’ve shared a few things, especially in terms of conflicts with others.
 One of the things that might be useful is dealing with doubt.
 That is something that we all experience: doubt in ourselves, doubt in the practice.
 One thing that I have found interesting is that it isn’t